A mechanical and opensource scale for remote beehive monitoring

 200 € incl.
 VAT Scale kit, electronic board, wifi connectivity (hotspot available or slave-mode to another scale with sigfox)

-GSM option under development (240 € incl.
-VAT Complete kit with SIM card and a 1 year subscription, then 15 €/year incl.
-VAT) Available summer 2018
+- 40 € incl.
+VAT gsm connectivity module with sim card and 1 year subscription, then 15 €/year incl.
+VAT

 Web site for data consultation and email alerts included

-If you are interested then please send us an email at email@example.com indicating your country (for the shipping and handling) and the type of module (none/sigfox/gsm)
+If you are interested then please send us an email at firstname.lastname@example.org indicating the type of module (none/sigfox/gsm/lora) and your country to confirm shipping cost.

 You can verify the sigfox coverage of your hives at sigfox.com or you can let us know their approximate location.